 August is thus the month when the number of French people taking holidays in France is highest (14.7%).

-These tourists generate more than 80% of the overnight stays recorded in Metropolitan France.
+These tourists generate over 80% of the overnight stays recorded in Metropolitan France.

 The average time spent elsewhere in France for holidays or to visit a loved one lasts an average of 5 nights.